 - Visit the website for more info/to reserve

-Literally beckoning you to come “eat at home”, this cozy restaurant situated in a rather sleepy, residential corner of the nightlife-heavy 11th arrondissement has become one of my favorites for homemade Italian cooking.
+Literally beckoning you to come “eat at home”, this cozy restaurant situated in a rather gritty corner of the 20th arrondissement has become one of my favorites for homemade Italian cooking.
 Opened by Roman natives Flavia Federici and her partner Gianluca Tamorri (an architect and photographer by training, respectively), the tiny bistrot is warm, accommodating and unpretentious.

 Rough wooden tables and schoolroom-style chairs, ceilings hung with knick-knacks, and an open kitchen where you can see the chef busily preparing the dishes of the day make it impossible to feel intimidated here.